ibid-11962/maskifla/README.md

     - `description` is the string to be displayed on the bottom of the form when the input is mouseovered.
 - `defaults` is a dictionary of name/value pairs to override the default values given in `properties.`
 - `callback` is function that runs everytime input is modified or focus is shifted from an input.
 - `submit` is a function that runs when the form is submitted.
-If no function is specified then no submit button will be shown.
+If no function is specified then no SUBMIT button will be shown.
 - `title` is what goes in the form's titlebar
 - `icon` is a string of a path to an ico file to be used in the titlebar
-- `forceValidate` is a flag that will cause the submit and save buttons to be disabled whenever an error messege is displayed.
+- `forceValidate` is a flag that will cause the SUBMIT and SAVE buttons to be disabled whenever an error messege is displayed.

 The `callback` function has the following form: